Category: Travel Info

 Taxi drivers at Punta Langosta before ships arrive

 The “danger” here is what we call the “Gringo Tax.”
-But if you read this blog to the end you will know the tricks to save TONS of money the price could suddenly go up $5 or $10.
-Want the full breakdown on safety?
-Read my article on is Cozumel safe to travel to that covers crime and lots more.
+But if you read this blog to the end you will know the tricks to save handfuls of money because the price could suddenly go up $5 or $10.
+Want the full breakdown on what to watch out for?
+Read what to avoid in Cozumel.
+It’s jam-packed with actual tips you can use not in other blogs.
+I promise!

 Pro Tip: All taxi prices are in USD not pesos.